In LoadNinja, a scenario (or load scenario) defines all the parameters for the load test run:

 Here is a sample view of scenario settings:

-In the Virtual Users setting, you specify the desired number of concurrent virtual users LoadNinja will simulate during the test run.
+The Number of concurrent virtual users setting specifies the desired number of concurrent virtual users LoadNinja will simulate during the test run.
 The maximum number is limited by your plan.
 Every virtual user runs one of web tests, depending on load distribution:

 LoadNinja simulates every virtual user several times during the run.
 If some user completes their web test, LoadNinja starts the next iteration of that virtual user.